Hearing aids come in all sorts of shapes and sizes! All hearing aids have the following:

 3. Brush the receiver/speaker end of your hearing aid, either your dome/mold or wax guard.

-3. Minimize moisture in the hearing aids by putting your hearing aids in a drying cup every night.
-(Make sure to take out your batteries before you put them inside the cup.)
+3. Minimize moisture in the hearing aids by putting your hearing aids in a drying cup.
+If your hearing aids use disposable batteries, i.e. are not rechargeable, then we recommend using the drying cup every night, and removing the batteries first (as moisture can get trapped under the batteries).
+For rechargeable hearing aids, we recommend putting them in their charger every night, and using the drying cup selectively whenever they get damp.
 The capsule inside your cup will need to be replaced approx. every 6 months to maintain the cup drying strength.